 Small charities Medium charities Large charities Did your charity use cash or accrual accounting in the reporting period?
 What type of financial report does your charity prepare?
-What type of financial report does your charity prepare? reporting period: Is your charity's financial report consolidated with more than one entity?
+What type of financial report does your charity prepare?
 Is your charity's financial report consolidated with more than one entity?
+Is your charity's financial report consolidated with more than one entity?
 Does the audit/review report, provided with the annual financial statements, include modified opinion / conclusion?
+If yes, what is the type of modified opinion/conclusion?
 Does the audit/review report, provided with the annual financial statements, include modified opinion / conclusion?
-What is the type of modified opinion/conclusion?
-What is the type of modified opinion/conclusion?
+If yes, what is the type of modified opinion/conclusion?
 Did your charity have any related party transactions?
 Did your charity have any related party transactions?
 Does your charity have documented policies or processes about related party transactions?
 Does your charity have documented policies or processes about related party transactions?
+Does your charity have more than one remunerated key management personnel member?
+If yes, enter the number of key management personnel members and the total remuneration paid.